GauravSakure02/Junit5/documentation/README.md

 ### Generate AsciiDoc

-This following Gradle command generates the HTML version of the User Guide as `build/docs/asciidoc/user-guide/index.html`.
+The following Gradle command generates the HTML version of the User Guide as `build/docs/asciidoc/user-guide/index.html`.

 ```